 Now for the hardware.
 I really hated all of the IKEA options and wanted something more high end to make the cheaper cabinets look better.
 I thought about leather handles, but my dad pointed out how gross the leather would get in a kitchen.
 My husband fries food a lot (in avocado oil, ‘natch), so leather pulls would be disgusting and greasy within a week.
 Also, leather is actually really toxic.

 Here are the handles we ended up going with.
-Gold cabinet hardware is really trendy right now, so our choice is going to date the kitchen firmly in 2016.
-But we can always change the hardware when we get tired of it.
+Gold cabinet hardware was really trendy back then, so our choice is dates the kitchen firmly in 2016.

-I’m hoping the IKEA cabinets aren’t emitting too much in the way of VOCs.
-We were really pleased that they had no smell when we took them out their boxes.
-But we’re also taking the following steps to reduce any VOCs from off-gassing from these cabinets, as well as other inevitable emissions:
+We were really pleased that the Ikea cabinets had no smell when we took them out of their boxes.
+But we also took the following steps to reduce any VOCs from off-gassing from these cabinets, as well as other inevitable emissions:

 - Placing Moso bags throughout the kitchen and all of Project One-Eleven.